Watch the Video

 Operational efficiency is the remaining key concern for Binley and the data centre.
 Simply put, any money saved on IT and physical infrastructure, either in terms of capital expenditure (CapEx) or operating costs, means greater funding is available for key scientific research.
 Cooling, as ever, is a major point of focus when addressing operating efficiency.

-The Solution – An upgrade delivered via partnership
+The Solution – An upgrade delivered via a partnership

 As part of its on-going demand for greater processing power, Sanger recently made operational a fourth data hall within its existing data centre facility.
 Comprising more than 400 racks and consuming 4MW of power, the Institute is now the largest genomic research data centre in Europe.